-There’s a myriad of things that can lead to you being tired and sleepy all the time.
+There are many things can lead to you being tired and sleepy all the time.
 Not all of them are medical conditions.
-Sometimes, it’s caused by certain lifestyle choices that are made.
-This article delves into some of the medical and non-medical reasons that may be causing your constant tiredness.
+Sometimes, it’s caused by certain lifestyle choices.

-Before we dive in, you need to understand that tiredness and sleepiness is the body’s natural response when it has used up a lot of energy.
+Tiredness and sleepiness are the body’s natural response when it has used up a lot of energy.
 It has to recuperate after expending so much energy.
 If you are going through a season of high energy work, it may be normal for you to be tired.
 The problem is when you are tired even when you have been laying in bed all day.

 There are a few choices that we make that could make us tired and sleepy all the time.
 These choices are easily modifiable and if you happen to do some of these things, stopping or altering your actions may very well be the solution to your sleepiness.

 If sleep isn’t restful, then the body is going to try to catch-up by trying to sleep during the day.
 Sleep hygiene is the collection of habits that we do to help us get a good night’s sleep.
 Some of these habits are: